swade1987/swade1987.github.io/_posts/2016-03-29-pipeline-conference-review.md

 He also spoke about the [Westrum Typology] (https://www.andykelk.net/devops/using-the-westrum-typology-to-measure-culture) regarding the topology of organisational culture.

-Finally he suggested people take the [2016 state of DevOps report] (https://go.devops-survey.com/index.html?survey_id)
+Finally he suggested people take the [2016 state of DevOps report] (https://go.devops-survey.com/index.html?survey_id) so get on with it ;)

 ###